BytewaveMLP/Randibooru.js/README.md

 $ npm install # Install all dependencies
 $ cp config.example.json config.json # Create a local config
 $ $EDITOR config.json # Add your config options here
+### NOTE: We assume your derpiAPIKey points to an account with the Everything filter set.
+If not, the bot will still work, but replies may be incorrect in terms of the amount of images matching a given query.
 $ node ./src/randibooru.js # Run the bot
 ```